stac-utils/pystac/docs/concepts.rst

 Using STAC_IO
 =============

 The :class:`~pystac.STAC_IO` class is the way PySTAC reads and writes text from file locations.
-Since PySTAC aims to be dependency-free, there is no default mechanisms to read and write from anything but the local filesystem.
-However, users of PySTAC may want to read and write from other filesystems, such as HTTP or cloud object storage.
-STAC_IO allows users to hook into PySTAC and define their own reading and writing primatives to allow for those use cases.
+Since PySTAC aims to be dependency-free, there is no default mechanisms to read and write from anything but the local file system.
+However, users of PySTAC may want to read and write from other file systems, such as HTTP or cloud object storage.
+STAC_IO allows users to hook into PySTAC and define their own reading and writing primitives to allow for those use cases.

-To enable reading from other types of filesystems, it is recommended that in the `__init__.py` of the client module, or at the beginning of the script using PySTAC, you overwrite the :func:`STAC_IO.read_text_method <pystac.STAC_IO.read_text_method>` and :func:`STAC_IO.write_text_method <pystac.STAC_IO.write_text_method>` members of STAC_IO with functions that read and write however you need.
+To enable reading from other types of file systems, it is recommended that in the `__init__.py` of the client module, or at the beginning of the script using PySTAC, you overwrite the :func:`STAC_IO.read_text_method <pystac.STAC_IO.read_text_method>` and :func:`STAC_IO.write_text_method <pystac.STAC_IO.write_text_method>` members of STAC_IO with functions that read and write however you need.
 For example, this code will allow for reading from AWS's S3 cloud object storage using `boto3 <https://boto3.amazonaws.com/v1/documentation/api/latest/index.html>`_:

 .. code-block:: python